UBC-MDS/DSCI_522_group_31/README.md

 Dependencies
 ------------

-Please see the project dependencies included in the root env.yaml file
+Please see the project dependencies included in the root env.yaml file.

+If you choose to not use `Docker` to run the project, you also need to have [Chromium 88](https://www.google.com/intl/en_ca/chrome/beta/) installed.
+This is a requirement for plot generation and saving through `altair`.

 License
 -------